-Petrol sold at Re 1 in Maharashtra’s Solapur to protest against price hike
+Petrol sold at Re 1 in Solapur by Ambedkarite unit to protest price hike

 Five hundred buyers were sold a litre of the fuel.
+The police had to be called in to control the crowds of buyers.

-Petrol was sold at Re 1 to 500 buyers at one of the refilling stations in Maharashtra’s Solapur city on Thursday to protest against the rise in fuel prices, PTI reported.
+Petrol was sold at Re 1 to 500 buyers at a refilling station in Maharashtra’s Solapur city on Thursday by the Dr Ambedkar Students and Youth Panthers to protest against the rise in fuel prices, PTI reported.

-The programme had been organised by an organised called “Dr Ambedkar Students and Youth Panthers”.
 Each buyer was given only one litre of the fuel.
 Police had to be deployed after a crowd gathered at the petrol pump.

 “Inflation has risen sharply,” said Mahesh Sarvagoda, the outfit’s state unit leader.
 “The price of petrol has reached Rs 120 per litre under the Narendra Modi government.
 So, to give relief to people and celebrate Dr Babasaheb Ambedkar’s birth anniversary, we decided to give petrol at the rate of one rupee.”